Military Federal Investigations

 What to Expect Next

 When an individual faces a federal offense, he/she is aware that the FBI is investigating them for a crime.
 When someone is contacted by the FBI that they are under investigation, it is imperative that they find out whether they are a witness of suspect in the case.
 Commonly, the FBI intends to indict individuals who are under investigation.
 The direction of a federal investigation can change quickly, so even witnesses should be aware that they may become suspects.

 Witnesses and co-actors can be integral elements of a federal investigation.
 If a prosecutor has a witness or co-actor helping them, the case becomes extremely challenging for the defense.
+Are you being investigated for a military crime?
+Are you looking for a military criminal lawyer?
 It is imperative that the defense attorney conduct as much research about opposing witnesses and co-actors as possible.
 Contact a military criminal defense attorney from the law firm today.